 At 1745kg, you wouldn’t describe the RS4 Avant as lightweight, but it does weigh 125kg less than the previous-generation RS4.
 That’s a haul of Ikea flatpackery.

-As the Quattro badges and oh-so-cool squared-bulged wheelarches suggest, all-wheel drive is standard, shuffling the torque split front to rear as required.
+As the Quattro badges and heritage-laced square-bulged wheelarches suggest, all-wheel drive is standard, shuffling the torque split front to rear as required – or conditions demand.
 During typical driving it’s divided 40:60 front:rear, with as much as 85 per cent of torque directed to the front or 70 per cent to the rear as the system detects wheel slip.
 We tested the RS4 on a variety of slippery and loose surfaces and it coped with imperious ease.
 Traction is first-rate.

 An electronically controlled Sport rear differential is an option in some markets, but is fitted to all new RS4s in the UK as standard, with the ability to precisely portion more or less torque to each individual rear wheel as required.

-All cars also feature torque vectoring by braking.
-It has a real agility and there's decent feel through the deliciously thick-rimmed steering wheel; it won't talk to you like a pure-bred rear-drive AMG or M product, but this wicked wagon definitely feels worthy of the RS4 badge.
+Additionally, all RS4s also feature torque vectoring by braking.
+It has a real agility and there’s decent feel through the deliciously thick-rimmed steering wheel; it won’t talk to you like a pure-bred rear-drive AMG or M product, but this wicked wagon definitely feels worthy of Audi’s RS badge.

 An eight-speed Tiptronic torque converter auto is the only gearbox option, in place of the old car’s seven-speed dual-clutch transmission.
-There's a pair of slightly cheap-feeling plastic paddles nestling behind the feelsome wheel, for finger-flicking gearchanges.
-Software remapping of the transmission was introduced in 2020: in regular Drive mode it's eerily seamless, but the thumps between rations in Sport or Manual modes feel overwrought.
+There’s a pair of slightly cheap-feeling plastic paddles nestling behind the feelsome wheel, for finger-flicking gearchanges.
+Software remapping of the transmission was introduced in 2020: in regular Drive mode it’s eerily seamless, but the thumps between rations in Sport or Manual modes feel artificial and overemphasised.